jamornsriwasansak/mortar/README.md

-Note: I stopped maintaining this repository due to recent Vulkan updates.
-It broke the pipeline.
-I might come back to this repository again.
-Note2: While I am quite certain that the result is accurate to some degree, I did not verify this renderer against another reference renderers (e.g. mitsuba, pbrt).
-Please use at your own risk.

 # Mortar - A fast physically based renderer

 Mortar is a small physically based renderer with agnostic api.
 It can use either Vulkan or DX12 as a backend.
 It utilizes ray-tracing api to generate the following image